Knowledge-and-Concepts-Lab/llm-interp-base/README.md

 ## Setup

 Run ./setup_env.sh and acivate the new environment. enter huggingface/openai/google API keys as prompted, or leave blank.
-Note that you will GPU access to run most experiments.
+Note that you will need GPU access to run most experiments (require running models locally).

 ## Experiments
 All experiment results can be generated through exp_battery.py.
 All final analyses can be found in analyses/.

 ### 1. General behavioral evaluation